 Young Global Leaders participating in the program must pay for their own travel and accommodations for the duration of the program.
-Program participants will have the option of staying at the Charles Hotel, the Harvard Square Hotel, or the Sheraton Commander Hotel which are all a short walk to Harvard Kennedy School, at a special discount rate.
+Program participants will have the option of staying at the Charles Hotel or the Harvard Square Hotel, which are both a short walk to Harvard Kennedy School, at a special discount rate.
 For any questions regarding financial assistance, please contact the World Economic Forum at firstname.lastname@example.org.

 The Global Leadership and Public Policy for the 21st Century program curriculum integrates

 theory and practice, emphasizing the advanced skills and knowledge necessary to serve as a powerful force for progress.